geoloqi/Geoloqi-iPhone-Geotracks/README.md

 This is one of the official iPhone client applications for Geoloqi.
-This application provides functionality for managing your layers and geonotes.
+This application provides functionality for sharing your location in realtime.
 It consumes the Geoloqi iOS SDK and is one example of what can be accomplished using the library.